AdaCore/why3/doc/whyml.rst

 .. code-block:: whyml

-      use import int.Int
+      use int.Int

 We are also going to use references and arrays from Why3 standard library, so we import the corresponding modules:

 .. code-block:: whyml

-      use import ref.Ref
+      use ref.Ref
-      use import array.Array
+      use array.Array

 Modules ``Ref`` and ``Array`` respectively provide a type ``ref ’a`` for references and a type ``array ’a`` for arrays, together with useful